ericnograles/browser-image-resizer/README.md

 # browser-image-resizer

+A tiny (~7kb ) browser-based library to downscale and/or resize images using `<canvas>`.

 ## Introduction

-This library allows for cross-browser image downscaling and resizing utilizing `<canvas>`.
 The code was part of Ross Turner's [HTML5-ImageUploader](https://github.com/rossturner/HTML5-ImageUploader).
 Note that this is meant to be a browser-only utility and will not work in Node.js.

 ## Demo